XavierGeerinck/Algorithms/dynamic_programming_general.md

     * *Example #2:* In Fibonacci there are no choices so = 1
 3. Relate subproblem solutions (gets the time/subproblem)
 4. Build an algorithm using one of the two techniques described. (make sure that subproblem is acyclic, so that we can use topological order)
-    * Recurse & Memoize (Top-Down method)
-    * Build a DP table (Bottom-up method)
+    * **Recurse & Memoize (Top-Down method):** break down the given problem and solve + save it if it has not been solved yet.
+Return the saved answer
+    * **Build a DP table (Bottom-up method):** Analyze the problem, find order in which sub-problems are solved and start solving from the trivial sub-problem.
+Up towards the given problem.
 5. Solve the original problem

 > A quick tip on learning Dynamic Programming, is to think about the problems in a top-down fashion instead of bottom-up.
 We will however still program the problems in a bottom-up fashion, since it makes it easier to find the time and space complexity and results in a shorter source code.

 ## Small Example
-To illustrate the steps written above, let's practice this with a small problem.
-Let's say we have **N** Coins with a separate value and a total sum **S**.
-Find the least coins required that have a combined value of our sum S.
+To illustrate the steps above, we will apply them to one of the easiest problems out there.
+The Fibonacci problem.
+In the Fibonacci problem, our goal is to find the **n'th** Fibonacci number, where the solution is given by the sum of the 2 previous numbers.

+Let's write this out as a formula

+$$Fib(n) = Fib(n - 2) + Fib(n - 1)$$

 1. Define Subproblems<br />